LukeGrahamLandry/franca/devlog.md

 - cranelift maybe doesn't inline things cause they expect you to already have optimised wasm? so my llvm strat of i write the basic functions in text ir and parse that into my module seems meh. instead just have a few magic callbacks in the compiler that get access to an instruction builder.
+- my old thing of SplitFunc for different targets is kinda confusing and annoying to deal with. what if instead i merge them so theres only one func for iadd or whatever, and you just pick the impl depending on the target you're emitting for.
+- now with merge it means it tries to load the llvm ir funcs wven tho not using and i havent loaded them since i changed to inline asm needs to say #c_call, and that was unacceptibly painful to figure out cause my error messages are useless cause they get swollowed by type_of, so by the time it bubbles up, it doesn't have the right loc on it anymore. fuck.

 ## simple tail recursion (May 10)